 - Head back to Camí de Cavalls and follow the original path to Cala Macarella, or

 - Climbs up the hill on the left of Cala Macarelleta, and walk along the path.
-This path offer incredible views of both beaches, Cala Macarelleta and Cala Macarella.
+This path offers incredible views of both beaches, Cala Macarelleta and Cala Macarella.
 It runs along the side of the hill all along offering incredible vantage points.
 I’d highly recommend taking this path.

 Either way, both paths should take less than 10 minutes to get to Cala Macarella.
-Cala Macarella is probably the biggest of the three beaches, and the only beach that has a restaurant and bar.
+Cala Macarella is probably the biggest of the three beaches and the only beach that has a restaurant and bar.

 Cala Macarella to Cala Galdana